SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/abnormal-security-source.md

 tags:
   - cloud-to-cloud
   - abnormal-security
-description: Learn how to collect abnormal threat and cases logs from the Abnormal Security source.
+description: Learn how to collect abnormal threat and case logs from the Abnormal Security source.
 ---

 import CodeBlock from '@theme/CodeBlock';